Select a language:

 UCI Medical Center

-Program offer a free interactive program to support and educate patients who are considering quitting smoking that covers the following: Finding the motivation to quit smoking; Benefits of quitting smoking; Health problems caused by smoking; and Why people smoke.
-Smoking resources include articles, calculators and quizzes to help people quit smoking.
+UCI Medical Center offers a free, interactive program to support and educate patients who are considering quitting smoking.
+The program covers the following: finding the motivation to quit smoking; benefits of quitting smoking; health problems caused by smoking; and understanding why people smoke.

 http://www.ucihealth.org/patients-visitors/patient-education/quit-smoking